 End User

-The End User is NPPD, the Iranian operator of the Bushehr Nuclear Power Plant, and its technical support organisation Tavana.
+The End User is Iranian operating organisation of the Bushehr Nuclear Power Plant (NPPD)/The unite operator of the Bushehr Nuclear Power Plant (BNPP) , and its technical support organisation Tavana

 The End User should provide during the inception phase full information of other past, ongoing and planned future cooperation projects.
 During implementation, it should, together with the Contractor, co-ordinate the work to avoid overlapping and ensure complementarities, as appropriate.